A Notion of Entropy for Causal Fermion Systems

 Improper convergence of these integrals can be defined in analogy to Definition~\ref{defic}.
-We denote the admissible pairs for which also the localized surface layer integrals converge improperly by~${\mathscr{A}}^V_{\tilde{\rho}, \rho}$.
-The {\em{local entropy}} of~$\tilde{V}$ is defined by
+We denote the admissible pairs for which also the localized surface layer integrals converge conditionally by~${\mathscr{A}}^V_{\tilde{\rho}, \rho}$.
+The {\em{localized entropy}} of~$\tilde{V}$ is defined by

 where

 The {\em{entanglement entropy}} of~$\tilde{V}$ is defined by